linagora/linid-im-front-community-plugins/README.md

 ## Development

-This is an Nx monorepo containing micro-frontend applications using Module Federation.
+This is an Nx monorepo containing multiple modules that serve as remote applications for the LinID Identity Manager host application.
+Each module is independently developed, tested, and can be deployed as a standalone remote.

 ### Quick Commands